openmovementproject/omsynth/README.md

 The output file format is an Open Movement *.CWA* file, the format of which is specified at: [cwa.h](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/cwa.h).

+## Note: Editing .CWA files

+[`.CWA` files](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-technical.md#measurement-data) are designed to be written once by [AX Devices](https://github.com/digitalinteraction/openmovement/wiki/AX3) to be an accurate record of what was recorded -- and are not designed to be edited.

+While it should be possible to export `.CWA` data to `.CSV`, edit the `.CSV` data, then synthesize a new `.CWA` file with the *omsynth* tool, this process is not lossless, and is not recommended (the *omsynth* tool was really only written to create small, synthetic sample files for testing purposes).

+If you really must edit a `.CWA` file (e.g. to remove a portion of sensitive data), then the best approach would be to *splice* the original file (see next section).

 ### Splicing a .CWA file

-[`.CWA` files](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-technical.md#measurement-data) are designed to be written once by [AX Devices](https://github.com/digitalinteraction/openmovement/wiki/AX3) to be an accurate record of what was recorded -- and are not designed to be edited.
-While it should be possible to export `.CWA` data to `.CSV`, edit the `.CSV` data, then synthesize a new `.CWA` file with the *omsynth* tool, this process is not lossless, and is not recommended.

-If you really must edit a `.CWA` file (e.g. to remove a portion of sensitive data), then the best approach would be to *splice* the original file.
+The simplest way to *splice* a .CWA file (e.g. to remove a portion of sensitive data, or remove an unwanted trailing part of data) is to use `cwa-splice` (see next section) or, alternatively, the manual option described below may also be used.

+#### Splice Option 1: cwa-splice

-The simplest way would be to download and extract the archive [cwa-splice.zip](https://github.com/digitalinteraction/omsynth/raw/master/bin/cwa-splice.zip) and, at the command line, run the `cwa-splice.cmd` script (Windows only), which has the following usage:
+Download and extract the archive [cwa-splice.zip](https://github.com/digitalinteraction/omsynth/raw/master/bin/cwa-splice.zip) and, at the command line, run the `cwa-splice.cmd` script (Windows only), which has the following usage:

 > ```
 > cwa-splice <input.cwa> [--output spliced.cwa] [--overwrite] [first-block last-block]...